 You're going to see the house prices start to take off, because that's what's happening.
 The cycle realistically, anywhere outside of London and the commuter towns skipped a property cycle.
 And because of that, what's it's meant is values haven't doubled in every 7 or 10 years, and what do we say?

 The biggest assumption of property is it doubles every 7 or 10 years, in most cases it didn't.
 A lot of London cases, it did.
 So now you're starting to see these places and certainly Lincoln's looking up.
 Leeds is looking up.
 Miolton Keynes is looking up.
 These places are looking up now, so you start to see if we do these in two years' time, you might see that the average goes from 5 to 8K or to 10K, you know, the six to 12K and from 15K to 30K, who knows.

 Depending on the market, depending on the change in fundamentals and a whole range of things.
 So guys, that just gives you a bit of an idea how to look at these things, because oftentimes if we're just saying, "Look, 125 grand property made 130 grand profit."
 Okay, great, but over what period.

 Over nine years, so it's actually 15 grand per year on average, but that doesn't mean every year it's 15 grand.
 It could have been 0 one year, 0 two years, 0 three years, and it could have been 80 grand in one year.
 And that's oftentimes how it goes.
 Shoots up and then slow and steady growth, and then perhaps falls off the face of the Earth and comes back again.
-So, guys, hopefully that gives you a bit of an idea about case studies.
+So, guys, hopefully that gives you a bit of an idea about Deception of Case Studies UK.